 The bootloader is usually stored on one of the hard disks in the system,

 either in the boot sector (for traditional BIOS/MBR) or the EFI/ESP (for more recent UEFI systems).

 Up to this stage the machine does not have access to any mass storage media.
 Thereafter, information on the date, time and the most important peripherics are loaded from the CMOS values (after a technology used to for the battery-powered memory storage which allows to keep track of the date and time even when it’s powered off).
 When booting linux the bootloader is responsabile for loading the kernel image and the initial ram disk/filesystem onto memory.

 The initramfs filesystem iamge contains programs and binary files that perform all actions needed to mount the proper root filesystem, like providing kernel functionality for the needed filesystem, and device drivers for mass storage controllers with a facility called udev (u for user, dev for device), which is responsible for figuring out which devices are present, locating the drivers they need to operate properly, and loading them.
 After the root filesystem is found it is checked for errors and mounted.

 The mount program instructs the OS that a filesystem is ready for use, and associates it with a particular point in the overall hierarchy of the filesystem (the mount point).
 If this is successful, the initramfs is cleared from RAM and the init program on the root filesystem (/sbin/init) is executed.

--> command shell using getty Near the end of the boot process, init starts a number of login prompts.
+Near the end of the boot process, init starts a number of login prompts.
 Init has runlevels that corresponding to the different phases in which functionalities are started:

 Francesco Calo developing on linux in La Spezia.